⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • No social features

 Bottom Line: FitNotes is perfect for Android users who value simplicity and privacy above all else.
-It's completely free and does progressive overload tracking well, but lacks modern features like cloud sync and AI coaching.
+It's completely free and does progressive overload tracking well, but lacks modern features like cross-device sync and AI coaching.

 Feature Comparison: All 5 Apps